hahnlab/CAFE5/README.md

     Gamma\_family\_results.txt, based on which model is in play.
-It consists of a header line giving the name of each node in the tree, followed by a line consisting of the family ID, an estimate of whether the change is significant(’y’ or ’n’) followed by a series of ’c’ (constant), ’i’ (increasing), or ’d’ (decreasing) showing whether the node is larger, smaller, or consistent with its parent node.
+It consists of a header line giving the name of each node in the tree, followed by a line consisting of the family ID, an estimate of whether the change is significant (’y’ or ’n’).
 The characters are separated by tabs.

         #FamilyID   pvalue  Significant at 0.05
         0           0.436   n